Ramesh-X/vim-cheatsheet/README.md

 # Vim Cheatsheet

 >Disclaimer: This cheatsheet is summarized from personal experience and other online tutorials.
 It should not be considered as an official advice.
+You can check [vim documentation here](http://vimdoc.sourceforge.net/htmldoc/help.html).

-## Content
+## <a name="h-content"></a>Content

 * [Global](#h-global)
 * [Cursor movement](#h-movement)